ShakthiSampath/Web-Designing-NIIT-Ltd/Assignment-2-Data_Visualization/CGRS Dashboard/Presentation - CGRS (In progress)/Readme.md

 # **_Presentation Component Wise_**

-Every Component has been separately placed in the presentation to show how every component looks like.
-The File Format is .pptx file.
+Every _Component_ has been _separately placed_ in the presentation to show how every component looks like.
+The File Format is _.pptx file_.